Daryl Dike

-Daryl Enyinnaya Dike (born June 3, 2000) is an American professional soccer player who plays as a striker for club West Bromwich Albion.
+Daryl Enyinnaya Dike (born June 3, 2000) is an American professional soccer player who plays as a striker for Major League Soccer club Orlando City.

 Dike played college soccer for the University of Virginia and was selected in the first round (5th overall) of the 2020 MLS SuperDraft by Orlando City after already having signed a Generation Adidas contract.
 Dike also won the 2021 CONCACAF Gold Cup with the United States national team.

 Early years

 Born in Edmond, Oklahoma, Dike played soccer at Edmond North High School, captaining the side from his sophomore season onward.
 A three-time Oklahoma Offensive Player of the Year, he scored an Oklahoma 6A state record 70 goals and helped his team win a state championship.
 In 2018 he was named Gatorade Player of the Year for Oklahoma.

 Dike played for OKC Energy U23 in the PDL during the 2018 season between high school and college soccer, making four appearances and scoring three goals.